Jordan8765/Capstone-Project/README.md

 # Capstone-Project
-map is customizable to how youd like this is the default map settings
+In map.py you can customize the layout of the map to how you'd like.